netboxlabs/console-docs/docs/netbox-enterprise/nbe-kots-installation.md

 NetBox Enterprise should now be fully deployed.

 !!!
 Tip
-    Though NetBox Enterprise may be fully deployed, it may require configuration of your cluster ingress before you can connect.
-Please refer to your cluster administrator.
+    Although deployment is complete, you may still need to configure your ingress controller before you can connect without having to use port-forwarding.
+NetBox Enterprise is configured to expose a ClusterIP service with the name netbox-enterprise on port 80.